DanielYiuBot/ustfighters/README.md

 - Merged functions in `index.js` into `basegame.js` (mostly in the `initialiseGame` function).
 - Moved the canvas setup functions from `index.js` into `mechanism.js` (placed at the end of `body` and should load after it, unlike most other scripts that are placed in `head` which would then load before the canvas is loaded, causing an error).
 - Moved `timer` declaration from `mechanism.js` to `initialiseGame` so it can be reset every time a game loads.
-- Changed cheat mode activation: previously was hold-down-button, changed to toggle (can revert if needed)
+- Changed cheat mode activation: previously was hold-down-button, changed to toggle (can revert if needed).

 2024-11-27 (PM):
 - Changed this readme file.